 Pricing your property correctly is a crucial component of a quick sale.
 No one wants their property to sit on the market for too long.
 Potential buyers might think there is something wrong with it and you might be forced to lower the price.

 Setting a competitive market price ensures that interested buyers will put your property on their showing list with your competitors.
 If you’re out of line with local market conditions, they might not even tour your home.
 Recent sales and performance of properties in your area guide a pricing decision

-A Comparative Market Analysis summarizes and analyzes all this data.
+A comparative market analysis (CMA) summarizes and analyzes all this data.
 It includes recent sales in your neighborhood but also information on how quickly they sold and if the sellers had to cut their asking price.